fzi-forschungszentrum-informatik/BEMCom/services/tools/grafana/Readme.md

 This service provides a Grafana instance with custom plug-ins that allow:

-- `bemcom-django-api`: <br>
-  data retrieval from the REST interface of the BEMCom Django-API service
+- `bemcom-django-api`:  Data retrieval from the REST interface of the BEMCom Django-API service.
-- `prediction-service-api` <br>
-  request and display predictions of a stochastic prediction service
+- `prediction-service-api`: Request and display data provided via the prediction service REST API.
-- `dwdmosmix-service-api` <br>
-  display forecasts of the DWD MOSMix weather forecast service
+- `nwpdata-service-api`: Request and display of data provided via the nwpdata service REST API.

+Please note that the prediction service and nwpdata service REST API have not been published to the public yet.
+You can simple ignore these plugins thus.

 ### Configuration